Projective characterization of higher-order quantum transformations: Implications of replacing types with projectors

 In terms of projectors, these conditions will be concisely noted

-Since the projectors are themselves CPTP maps, inclusion of projectors is indeed sufficient to show inclusion of the corresponding state structures (up to normalization).
+In the following, any such equation comparing two projectors (i.e., inclusions and equivalences) should be understood as a statement about their images.
+When comparing state structures, the inclusion of projectors is sufficient to show inclusion (up to normalization) since the other constraint, positivity, is common to all state structures.

-As it turns out, the projectors form an algebra under the rules $\{\cap,\cup\}$ (see Appendix \ref{sec:projos_prop} for proof).
-And because every operator system must contain the identity element, every projector in the algebra is contained between the depolarizing and identity projectors,
+As it turns out, the projectors form an algebra over $\mathbb{C}$ under the connectives $\{\cap,\cup\}$ (see App. \ref{sec:projos_prop} for the proof).
+And because every operator system must contain the identity, every projector in the algebra is contained between the depolarizing and identity projectors,